top of page

 The UK market offers a variety of air purifiers, with several brands standing out for their quality, performance, and value for money.

 Dyson: Known for its sleek design and innovative technology, Dyson offers high-performance air purifiers that also double as fans.
-The Dyson Purifier Cool model is particularly popular for its effectiveness in filtering out pollutants and providing real-time air quality updates.
+The Dyson Pure Cool model is particularly popular for its effectiveness in filtering out pollutants at a 99.95% air purification rate.

 Blueair: A brand that emphasises high filtration efficiency, Blueair's purifiers are known for their ability to remove even the smallest particles from the air.
 Their models, such as the Blueair Blue Pure 511, are compact, efficient, and ideal for smaller spaces.